 In 1925, long before photography was accepted

-as a legitimate art medium, Brett Weston embarked upon
+as a legitimate artistic medium, Brett Weston embarked upon

-photographer Edward Weston, who would often generously credit Brett
+photographer Edward Weston (who privately would often generously credit Brett

 are said to be born with an ear independent of their experience

 and training, Brett had been gifted with an eye.
-By 1927, the two photographers would began showing their prints jointly and became artistic colleagues,
+In 1927, the two began jointly showing their photographs and became artistic colleagues,

 with Brett not only at the wheel during camera trips (Edward never